MichaelTMiyoshi/CPPwithMiyoshi/Problems/GoalSheet05.md

 # Goal Sheet 05

+Also

+# Goal Sheet 08, Goal Sheet 09, and Goal Sheet 13

 Catch up goal sheet.
-I use this goal sheet (and several others) as a time when students can catch up or get ahead as they need.
+I use this goal sheet (whichever number) as a time when students can catch up or get ahead as they need.
 There are no mustard goal sheets, but as a student of mine once noted, students should relish all goal sheets.
 (Thanks Connor.)

 The following excerpt explains catch up goal sheets a bit more and has a couple humorous anecdotes.